ffanzhang/dotfiles/README.md

 ### vim
 - clippboard needs to be unamedplus for some oses
-- youcompleteme is a pain to install, vim needs to be compiles with a python flag
+- youcompleteme is a pain to install, vim needs to be compiled with a python flag

 ### tmux
 - $TERM variable of the terminal that initiates a tmux session must